48,000 University of California academic workers on strike - KTVZ

 48,000 University of California academic workers on strike

-LOS ANGELES (AP) — Nearly 48,000 unionized academic workers at all 10 University of California campuses have walked off the job Monday.
-They’re calling for better pay and benefits.
-The strike by researchers, postdoctoral scholars, tutors, teaching assistants and graders threatens to disrupt classroom and laboratory instruction across the statewide university system just weeks ahead of final exams in December.
-Picket lines went up at 8 a.m.
-The workers say that without significant pay raises, they can’t afford to live in cities like Los Angeles, San Diego and Berkeley where housing costs are soaring.
+LOS ANGELES (AP) — Nearly 48,000 unionized academic workers at all 10 University of California campuses have walked off the job, demanding better pay and benefits.
+The strike launched Monday by researchers, postdoctoral scholars, teaching assistants and others threatens to disrupt classroom instruction across the statewide university system.
+It also comes weeks ahead of December’s final exam period.
+The workers forming picket lines say that without significant pay raises, they can’t afford living in cities with soaring housing costs such as Los Angeles, San Diego and Berkeley.
+UC has offered a salary scale increase of 5% the first year and 3% afterward, adding it entered talks with a genuine willingness to compromise.